How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Local Laws To Know

-Right now, he placed a cap of $20 for credit report fees passed onto renters.
+He placed a cap of $20 for credit report fees passed onto renters.

-That being said, the average authorization and background check fee totals $60 to $100.
+The average authorization and background check fee totals $60 to $100.

 This is because the law doesn't restrict the price of a rental background check nor the labor costs associated with vetting renters.